pattern-lab/website/patternlabsite/docs/advanced-auto-regenerate.md

 ## How to Start the Watch

-To set-up the watch on Mac OS X you can do the following:
+To start the watch service on Mac OS X you can do the following:

 1. Open `scripts/`
 2. Double-click `startWatcher.command`